restimel/selectic/doc/params.md

 In _multiple_ mode, it is possible to invert the selection.
 However in _dynamic_ mode selectic does not know all options so it cannot select the opposite selections.

-To allow this feature in _dynamic_ mode, there is a property `selectionIsExcluded` which means that values returned by `getValue()`, `getSelection()` or emitted events are the ones which are not selected.
+To allow this feature in _dynamic_ mode, there is a porperty `selectionIsExcluded` which means that values returned by `value` are the ones which are not selected.

 As this behavior is more complex, it is needed to set `allowRevert` to `true` to enable it.